psangani/chatbot/README.md

 # Our Solution -

-- ‘Mitr’ (companion in Hindi), a Chat-bot will be a smart tool for the users who can interact with it on Web or install on smartphones.
+-	‘Mitr (companion in Hindi), a Chat-bot will be a smart tool for the users who can interact via Web or Mobile app.
-- The bot will ask few basic questions to understand users mental well-being, emotions and gets the GPS location upon users consent.
+-	The Chat-bot will ask few basic questions to understand users’ mental well-being, emotions and gets the GPS location upon users’ consent.
 Based on these questions, Mitr will analyze and recommend tailored self-care, positive activities.
-- Application leverages IBM Watson Assistant API for NLP, machine learning to make smart decisions.
-It also uses Google Map API to get user's location after user gives consent.\
+-	Application leverages IBM Watson Assistant for NLP, machine learning to make smart decisions.
 -	For the decision-making intents, entities, dialogs and dialog flow have been created.
-Application seeks users location and for the therapist name/address, app calls Google map API and integrates with Webhooks.
+Application seeks users’ location and for the therapist name/address, app calls Google maps API and integrates in IBM Watson Assistant via webhooks.
-- Currently the application is integrated with Slack.
+-	Application has been integrated with Slack for the better user experience as part of prototype.

 ## Architecture Diagram -